About Vermont Lieutenant Governor Phil Scott

 - Casting a tie-breaking vote in the Senate if necessary.

 In addition to these duties, Lt.
 Gov. Scott also launched a “Vermont Everyday Jobs” initiative, where he works a few hours in other people’s shoes.
 Since 2011, he has worked at more than 25 organizations around the state, from manufacturing to beekeeping to teaching second grade.

 Outside of the State House, Lt.
 Gov. Scott is co-owner of DuBois Construction, an excavation company in Middlesex.
 His construction experience has been invaluable to the Legislature and to state government.
 As an example, after Tropical Storm Irene ravaged Vermont in 2011, Lt.
 Gov. Scott organized the removal and disposal of mobile homes around the state that had been destroyed by the flood, all at no cost to homeowners and without spending any taxpayer dollars.

 In 2005, Phil founded the Wheels for Warmth program, in which Vermonters donate tires they no longer need.
-The tires that meet state inspection standards are offered for resale at affordable prices the last weekend in October, with all proceeds (over $213,000 to date) benefiting heating fuel assistance programs.
+The tires that meet state inspection standards are offered for resale at affordable prices the last weekend in October, with all proceeds (more than $253,000 to date) benefiting heating fuel assistance programs.
 The tires that are not inspectable are recycled.

 During the summer, you can find Phil at Barre’s Thunder Road International Speedbowl, where he has raced the #14 car since 1992.
 He has the most career wins as a Late Model driver at Thunder Road.

 The Lt.
 Governor’s love for anything with wheels isn’t just confined to the racetrack.
 He's also an avid cyclist; he completed a statewide, 567-mile bicycle tour over a 9-day period in the fall of 2012, and regularly participates in cycling challenges and fundraisers around Vermont.

 Phil Scott lives in Berlin and is married to Diana McTeague Scott.
 He has two grown daughters, Erica and Rachael.